nickmendezFlatiron/phase-3-project-frontend/README.md

 ### 4. Employees and Payroll Portal

 ![Payroll and Employees Portal](https://github.com/nickmendezFlatiron/phase-3-project-frontend/blob/main/src/assets/readme-files/employees-portal.png)
-  - Access sensitive employee information and submit a direct deposit payment to any given employee for a pay period.
+  - Access sensitive employee information and submit a direct deposit payment to any given employee for the current pay period.

 ####
 #### Installations and Setup